Help us improve your experience.

 Note:

-Enabling “TARGET_DEFINED” Subscription Mode through gNMI
+Enabling “TARGET_DEFINED” Subscription Mode Through gNMI

-Starting with Junos OS Release 20.2R1, TARGET_DEFINED subscription mode with gRPC Network Management Interface (gNMI) services is supported for JTI on MX5, MX10, MX40, MX80, MX104, MX150, MX204, MX240, MX480, MX960, MX2008, MX2010, MX2020, MX10003, MX10008, and MX10016 routers.
+Junos OS Release 20.2R1 adds support for TARGET_DEFINED subscription mode with gRPC Network Management Interface (gNMI) services on MX5, MX10, MX40, MX80, MX104, MX150, MX204, MX240, MX480, MX960, MX2008, MX2010, MX2020, MX10003, MX10008, and MX10016 routers.

 • STREAMING mode periodically streams sensor data from the DUT at a specified interval.